 1.1.2 CAVP CERTIFICATE JUSTIFICATION

-The TOE is the Cisco Adaptive Security Appliances (ASA) 2100 Series running ASA Version 9.20 which includes a cryptographic library and a hardware cryptographic accelerator for the IPsec implementation that performs all cryptographic operations.
+The TOE is the Cisco Adaptive Security Appliances (ASA) 9.20 on Firepower 1000 Series platforms.
+The TOE includes the CiscoSSL FOM Cryptographic implementation version 7.3a cryptographic library that performs all cryptographic operations.